 Notable Attractions

-- Fernsehturm: Take an elevator to the top of the Fernsehturm for a stunning panoramic view of the city.
+- Fernsehturm: Ride an elevator to the top of the Fernsehturm to get a good rounded view of the city in a single angle.

-- DDR Museum: Explore the fascinating history of East Germany at the DDR Museum, just a stone’s throw away from the square.
+- DDR Museum: Visit the DDR Museum that will acquaint you with the history of East Germany within a five minutes’ walk from the square.

 Getting to Alexanderplatz